Russwater RPG Ruleset

 In this system saving throws are rolled by the attacker.

-Saving throws target an ability score.
+Same as combat rolls, saving throws target an ability score.
 The attacker tries to roll a d20 equal or higher than the defending ability score.
 If more than one creature is potentially affected by the attack, the roll is made once but applied to each creatures defending ability score.

 The Help Action

-A creature can lend your aid to another creature in the completion of a task.
-When taking the Help action, the creature aided gains advantage on the next ability check it makes to perform the task helped with, provided that it makes the check in the same round.
+A creature can lend aid to another creature in the completion of a task.
+When taking the Help action, the creature aided gains advantage on the next ability check it makes to perform the task helped with, provided it makes the check in the same round.

-Healing Ability
+The Healing Ability

 All PCs have the Healing Ability and can spend their own HP to heal others up to 30 ft away.
 The ability takes one action and heals 1 HP.
 The Healing Ability can be performed in or outside combat.